 Fastlane technology allows you to establish a solid high-speed connection by using both the Wi-Fi channels together.
 Being a dual-mode device, EX3700 can be either used as a WiFi extender or as a WiFi access point.

-Just a few extra bucks would get you a versatile range extender with easy-to-use app to get started (and keep going).
+Just a few extra bucks would get you a versatile range amplifier with easy-to-use app to get started (and keep going).

 4. TP-Link RE305 (AC1200)